 After evacuating the residents of Pripyat, the city bordering the Chernobyl power plant, the Soviet government sent robots into the Exclusion Zone to contain the meltdown and put out a raging fire.
 The excessive radiation in the air prevented the robots from doing their work, so the government reportedly rounded up a bunch of soldiers and gave them a choice - serve two years in Afghanistan, where the Soviets were engaged in a brutal conflict against mujahideen, or spend two minutes shoveling sand onto the exposed reactor at Chernobyl.

 Soldiers who chose Chernobyl were known as liquidators.
 At the time of the meltdown, and into the 21st century, Ukrainians believe vodka prevents the adverse effects of radiation.
 So liquidators typically took a shot of vodka and shoveled sand onto the exposed reactor for two minutes.
 Most liquidators passed or contracted an illness due to radiation poisoning.

 An Entire Village Was Bulldozed - Only Its Kindergarten Remains Standing

-Kopachi was a small village about four-and-a-half miles south-west of the Chernobyl plant.
-After evacuating the village, Soviet authorities found such high radiation levels in the area they decided to bulldoze everything in Kopachi other than the elementary school, and bury it all in the soil.
+Kopachi was a small village about 4.5 miles southwest of the Chernobyl plant.
+After evacuating the village, Soviet authorities found such high radiation levels in the area they decided to bulldoze everything in Kopachi other than the elementary school and bury it all in the soil.

-Unbeknownst to those who made this decision, burying radioactive materials results in their radiactivity leaking into the ground.
+Unbeknownst to those who made this decision, burying radioactive materials results in their radioactivity leaking into the ground.
 In the case of Kopachi, the radioactivity of buildings became part of the soil and water table, making the region uninhabitable for generations.
-The surviving kindergarten is an attraction for ruin porn photographers, who have captured eerie images of old toys, school materials, dolls, and stuffed animals three decades on from the meltdown.
+The surviving school is an attraction for ruin-photographers, who have captured eerie Kopachi images of old toys, school materials, dolls, and stuffed animals three decades on from the meltdown.